 This is the initial public offering of common stock of Pacific Biosciences of California, Inc. Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is expected to be between \$15.00 and \$17.00 per share.
+The initial public offering price of our common stock is expected to be between \$ and \$ per share.

-We have applied to list our common stock on the NASDAQ Global Market under the symbol "PACB".
+We expect to apply for listing of our common stock on the NASDAQ Global Market under the symbol "PACB".